scolapicchioni/blazor/Lab11/readme.md

 - In the Solution Explorer, add a new project
 - As a template, select `Class Library`
 - As a name, type `PhotoSharingApplication.Shared.Authorization`
-- Add a project reference to `PhotoSharingApplication.Shared.Core`
+- Add a project reference to `PhotoSharingApplication.Shared`
 - Add a reference to the `Microsoft.AspNetCore.Authorization` NuGet Package

 ### PhotosAuthorizationService